-I didn’t see them and they weren’t that large and they were just swimming, not acting aggressively.
-So we get the camera and go back in the water to look for them.
+I didn’t see them and they weren’t that larges so we get the camera and go back in the water to look for them.
 Sure enough, a half dozen silver tip sharks, just swimming lazily around.
 We try unsuccessfully to get a good picture.
 It’s close to dusk now.

 Later that evening, Max tells me that it’s going to rain.
 He has a million-dollar weather predicting titanium wrist which hurts when there’s rain coming.
 This is my chance.
 I usually sleep outside on the poop deck, but I make my bed below, hoping for rain.

 We’re very close to our resources and we watch them closely.
 We have a 12V DC system and we measure electrical power in amps (1 Amp is equivalent with 12 Watts).
 Lights take 0.2 to 2 amps, depending on the type.
 The refrigerator and watermaker each take about 5 amps when they’re running.
 Charging my laptop takes 2.5 amps.
 Hal takes 2 -10 amps, depending on conditions and Bill doesn’t take any power at all!
 We can store power in 4 big golf cart batteries that combined give about 200 amp-hours between fully charged and discharged to a level that doesn’t limit their life.
 We watch the voltage and current constantly.
 The batteries haven’t been fully charged since we left San Diego.
 We make power with 4 different systems.
 The engine alternator generates 60 amps when the batteries are low, but this falls off to 10 amps as they are getting full.
 We have 3 remaining solar panels that generate 3 amps apiece if they are fully illuminated and pointed at the sun.
 But with motion of the boat and arc of the sun, we only get a total of about 30 amp-hours per day.
-The wind generator, which I call the head chopper, puts out 5 amps in an 18 knot breeze, but this drops to zero in 10 knots.
+The wind generator, which we call the “head chopper”, puts out 5 amps in an 18 knot breeze, but this drops to zero in 10 knots.
 Our last anchorage was windy, but this one is calm.
-We also have a towing generator that drags a propeller on a rope behind the boat when we’re sailing.
+We once had a towing generator that drags a propeller on a rope behind the boat when we’re sailing.
 The propeller spins the rope, which spins a generator.
 We made it ourselves.
-But this only works when underway, and a giant fish ate our propeller on the first night we used it.
-(Actually, I think the shackle worked its way off.)
+But this only works when underway, and a giant fish ate our propeller off the coast of Mexico.

 The reverse osmosis watermaker converts saltwater to freshwater.
 This is slow and power-hungry.
 The system creates about 1 gallon per hour and puts it into a 20-gallon drinking water tank.
 Recently, before the rain, we have also been using this water for washing since the big water tanks were low.
 We make and use a few gallons per day from this system, but we have been slowly emptying the big tanks for washing dishes, clothes, and ourselves.
 We will not have access to a dock with a hose on it until we get to Tahiti in 2 months.
 So we conserve and we try to collect the rain.

 We carry 60 gallons of diesel fuel in the belly tank under the floor and we have two 20-gallon drums on deck.
-We burn about a gallon per hour underway, so we left San Diego able to motor for 100 hrs.
-We have already burned about 20 gallons of fuel for propulsion charging the batteries when the other systems couldn’t keep up.
+We burn about 3/4 gallons per hour underway, so we left San Diego able to motor for 130 hrs.
+We have already burned about 20 gallons of fuel for propulsion and for charging the batteries when the other systems couldn’t keep up.
 We can get fuel and water several places, but it’s not convenient.
 We need to take jugs or drums ashore in our dinghy and carry them to the water source or gas station.
 After filling, we carry them back to the dinghy, row them to Akela, load them onto the boat, and dump them into the tanks.
 You can see why I’m so happy about the rain!